Please note: IPS Right Web neither represents nor endorses any of the individuals or groups profiled on this site.

-Joseph Lieberman, long regarded as the “Republicans’ favorite Democrat” because of his militarist foreign affairs agenda and support for a number of right-wing domestic policies, represented Connecticut initially as a Democrat and later as an “Independent Democrat” in the U.S. Senate.
+Former Sen. Joseph Lieberman, regarded as the “Republicans’ favorite Democrat” because of his neoconservative foreign affairs agenda, represented Connecticut initially as a Democrat and later as an “Independent Democrat.”
 First elected to the Senate in 1988, Lieberman retired at the end of his term in 2013.

-A neoconservative Democrat who regularly teamed up with hawkish Republican colleagues—notably Sens.
-John McCain, Lindsey Graham, and Jon Kyl—to promote militarist security policies, Lieberman earned a reputation as a foreign policy hawk for his outspoken support for the war in Iraq and for his consistent collaboration with neoconservative-led advocacy groups pushing for interventionist policies in the Middle East.
+In the Senate, Lieberman regularly teamed up with like-minded Republican colleagues—notably Sens.
+John McCain, Lindsey Graham, and Jon Kyl—to promote militarist security policies.
+He earned a reputation as a foreign policy hawk for his outspoken support for the war in Iraq and for his consistent collaboration with neoconservative-led advocacy groups pushing for interventionist policies in the Middle East.